withdave/SEATT/simple-event-attendance/readme.txt

 Q. Can guests register for events?
 A. No. It's set to be users only, as this reduces the risk of unwanted spam, and keeps plugin complexity low (no need for captchas etc)

+Q. Where is event and user data stored?
+A. Users are native wordpress users, and event and registration information is stored in seperate database tables.

 == Screenshots ==

 1. screenshot-1.png shows the admin panel event browser